Tai chi: Sport and competition

 In addition to its health and meditative aspects, Tai Chi is practiced as a competitive sport in several formats.
 The most common is (推手; pushing hands), in which two participants attempt to unbalance, move, or throw one another while maintaining sensitivity and control.
 Competitions may use fixed-step or moving-step rulesets, depending on whether foot movement is restricted.
 Scoring typically rewards the ability to displace the opponent through weight shifting, yielding, and redirection.

 Tai Chi form routines (tàijíquán tàolù, 太極拳套路) are also performed competitively.
 These performances are evaluated using criteria such as balance, smoothness, and technical difficulty, sometimes incorporating movements from multiple family styles.

 Some organizations promote (散手; free-hand) or light- to full-contact sparring events intended to show Tai Chi's combative efficacy, though these are less common and often overlap with broader wushu competition formats.

 Tournaments are held annually in Europe, Asia and the Americas, with some drawing over 1000 competitors.

-Self-defense and martial application
+Self-defence and martial application

-In its martial aspect, tai chi emphasizes defense over attack, and replies to hard forces with soft forces and vice versa.
+In its martial aspect, tai chi emphasizes defence as attack, by practicing the forms to develop muscle memory and using the forms' asymmetries to express the 'Eight Gates' (Bā Mén 八門).
+Depending on how the opponent uses force, the practitioner allows a rotation through the creation of a fulcrum by yin/yang demarcation thus creating a continuous lever as the perimeter, giving all applications maximum leverage no matter what the opponent does, hence the famous aphorism that "4oz moves 1000lbs" (四两拨千斤).
+This also requires the maintenance of 'peng' (掤) to underlie 'lu' (捋), 'ji'(挤) & 'an' (按).
+Further, 'cai' (採), 'lie' (挒), 'zhou' (肘) & 'kao' (靠) can be applied through the various shapes and configurations in the form.
+These are all done by exploiting the opponents structural flaws like balance from 'double weightedness' (双重) which allows for joint breaks as well as; leg sweeps, kicks, jabs and throws.